By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Application is encouraged before the beginning of sophomore year and is required before the beginning of junior year.

-Admission requirements and curriculum for the jazz studies minor.
+Admission requirements and curriculum for the jazz and commercial music minor.

 Students at a music industry panel event.